beyondcode/docs.beyondco.de/resources/docs/1.0/getting-started/installation.md

 php artisan vendor:publish --provider="BeyondCode\LaravelWebSockets\WebSocketsServiceProvider" --tag="config"
 ```

-This is the default content of the config file:
+This is the default content of the config file that will be published as  `config/websockets.php`:

 ```php
 return [